Does Local Urban Governance Status Matter? Evidence from India: Background Data

 The Nagarpalika Act, which was the 74th Amendment to the Indian Constitution enacted in 1992, provides the legal framework for urban local governance in India \citep{MHA_74thAmendment}.
 This constitutional amendment is supported by state-level municipal acts, such as \citealp{GoaMunicipalities1968, GujaratMunicipalities1963, KarnatakaMunicipalities1964, MaharashtraMunicipalities1965, TelanganaMunicipalities2019} etc., that outline the specific procedures for forming Urban Local Bodies (ULBs).
-Although the process differs slightly across states, it typically has similar considerations and involves several steps:

-\begin{enumerate} \item \textbf{Identification and Survey:} State governments or local development authorities identify settlements that have urbanized characteristics or meet certain census or urban-classification criteria\footnote{as per state's discretion.} (population, density, non-agricultural workforce).
-A survey may be conducted to assess the settlement's infrastructure, population, and economic activities.

-\item \textbf{Proposal and Feasibility Study:} In many states, the district administration or relevant state department may prepare a proposal for granting municipal status.
-This includes a feasibility assessment of the settlement's capacity to sustain urban governance, including revenue potential, administrative requirements, and infrastructure needs.

-\item \textbf{Public Consultation:} The proposal may be opened for public consultation where residents and stakeholders can provide feedback.
-This step also varies by state and may include public hearings or written submissions.

-\item \textbf{State Government Approval:} The proposal is submitted to the state government, usually through the Urban Development or Municipal Affairs Department, for review.
-The state government evaluates political, administrative, and fiscal considerations.

-\item \textbf{Official Notification:} Upon approval, the state government issues an official gazette notification declaring the settlement as a statutory town (municipality, municipal corporation, or nagar panchayat, depending on size and status).
-This notification legally establishes the ULB and defines its boundaries.

-\item \textbf{Election and Formation:} Following notification, elections are conducted to form the urban local body.
-Elected representatives constitute the municipal council or corporation, with a mayor or chairperson as the executive head.

-\item \textbf{Transfer of Functions and Resources:} The newly formed ULB assumes responsibility for urban functions as per the 74th Amendment and state municipal acts.
-For many states, this includes transfer of staff, assets, and revenue sources from previous administrative authorities. \end{enumerate}

 The entire process, from initial identification to operational ULB, can take several years and is subject to state-specific variations in policy, political will, and administrative capacity.
 Some states proactively municipalize urbanizing settlements, while others delay recognition due to fiscal or political constraints, leading to the phenomenon of Census Towns—settlements that are functionally urban but remain under rural governance.